WY

 Minnesota

-Requirement: 30 days' pre-closing notice to Nevada Attorney General plus, for certain physician group practice transactions, 60 days' pre-closing notice to Nevada Department of Health and Human Services (DHHS).
+Requirement: 30 days' pre-closing notice to Nevada Attorney General plus, for certain physician group practice transactions, 60 days' post-closing notice to Nevada Department of Health and Human Services (DHHS).
+Separately, any Group Practice or Health Carrier that is party to a transaction, where a federal HSR filing is made, must submit a copy of the HSR filing to the NV AG at least 30-days prior to closing.
+Submission of the HSR copy satisfies the notice obligation for reportable health care transactions, if applicable.

 Private Equity Focus?: None stated.